frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

     command3 > final_output.fastq
 ```

-Note: pipes were recently added to R, C++, and other languages.
+Note: pipes are so useful that they were recently added to R, C++, and
+other languages.

 #### tee